Who is this for?

 • feel increasingly out of place as relationships and values shift

-• sense you’re meant to contribute more, but don’t know from where
+• sense you’re meant to contribute more, but don’t know how

 • feel a quiet resentment toward the life you’re living

-• override your inner knowing and look outward for permission
+• override your inner knowing and look outward for confirmation

 • long for something real, yet feel flat or scattered